andjb/jsTips/README.md

 # jsTips

-this app will display a random tip from the list contained withing the .js file
+this app will display a random tip from the list contained within the .js file

 to set this as your chrome new tab function: